Schenectady City Hall

 Schenectady City Hall is the seat of government of the city of Schenectady, New York, United States.
 Designed by McKim, Mead, and White, the building was constructed between 1931 and 1933.
 It is located on the block between Clinton, Franklin, Jay and Liberty streets.
 It is built in a revival of the Federal Style, the dominant style of American architecture from 1780 to 1830.
 Its most prominent features include the square clock tower, with its gold-leaf dome and weathervane, and the Ionic neoclassical portico.
-It houses not only city government but the local office of U.S. Rep. Paul Tonko.

 The classically inspired architecture echoes the arched windows on the nearby post office, built two decades earlier.
 Both were listed on the National Register of Historic Places in 1978; the post office was later listed separately as part of a statewide submission of post offices.

 Building

 City Hall is a 2 1/2-story brick building with a full-height central portico on the front and a semicircular projecting wing on the rear enclosing a rotunda.
 Its low dormer window-pierced hipped roof is topped with a clock tower and cupola with golden dome.
 Balustrades mark the roofline; on the front portico a pedimented entablature is supported by four fluted Ionic columns.
 Marble is used for pilasters, quoins and the rusticated raised basement.

 Marble is also used extensively inside the building for stairs, flooring and wainscoting.
 Other decorative touches include the city's seal on brass doorknobs and intricately molded plaster cornices.